dreadl0ck/ja3/README.md

 This implementation uses gopacket for packet decoding.
 Assembly of the ja3 bare was previously implemented with the golang 1.10 **strings.Builder** type, however using byte slices for this turned out to be faster and causes less allocations.
+(Thanks for the tips @lukechampine)

 ## Package Usage